 Noerenberg Memorial Gardens is known for its tranquility and spectacular beauty.
 Situated along the shore of Crystal Bay on Lake Minnetonka, Noerenberg is widely regarded as one of the finest formal gardens in Minnesota.
-Among its blend of perennials, annuals, trees, shrubs, and vines, the garden features ornamental shade trees and a stand of conifers, an extensive daylily collection, and "Northern Lights" azaleas.
+Among its blend of perennials, annuals, trees, shrubs, and vines, the garden features ornamental shade trees and a stand of conifers and "Northern Lights" azaleas.
 The garden is open for tours and is an idyllic location for weddings.
 To schedule a wedding, tour or photography shoot, please call Reservations at 763.559.6700.

 Interactive Map of Noerenberg